perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 </br></br></br>
 **providers**

-After Angular Version 6.0, we can create Singleton Service by defining `providedIn: 'root'` in metadata of `@Injectable()` to tell Angular registering Service into Application Root.
+After Angular Version 6.0, we can create Singleton Service by defining `providedIn: 'root'` in metadata of `@Injectable()` to tell Angular register Service into Application Root.
 This process make compiler be able to Tree-shaking unused services.

 ```typescript
 @Injectable({